maisiesadler/api-generation/docs/blog.md

 var model = Assert.Single(models);
 ```

-Once I could generate _something_ I started to dig into what actually needed to be created and padding out the asserts.
+I didn't know how to get the name yet so a quick debug,

 ![The model](./images/single-record.png)

-Then adding more to the asserts:
+Then filling out the asserts...

 ```csharp
 // Assert